 Dozens of species of birds either live permanently on the island or use it as a stopping point on north-south migrations.
 Sightings include bald eagles, ospreys, and other birds of prey; herons, egrets, ibis, pelicans and shorebirds such as plovers, willets and terns; woodpeckers, kingfishers, hummingbirds and other small birds, including the painted bunting, which nests on the island.
 See list of bird species on Cockspur Island

 In the waters around Cockspur Island are terrapins, loggerhead turtles, manatees, dolphins, mink and otters.
 Alligators are sometimes spotted in the moat around the fort.

 Nature trails There are seven hiking and biking trails at Fort Pulaski National Monument, ranging from a half mile to 13 miles in length.

 The shorter trails visit points of interest on Cockspur Island.
 Longer trails, including two that leave Cockspur Island to explore parts of the broader National Monument site over on McQueens Island, follow scenic routes through wooded areas and marshes and along the Savannah River.

 Occasional special events, including living history programs, ranger-led hikes and other activities, are held at Fort Pulaski.
 See the official park calendar for details of upcoming events.

-Opening hours Fort Pulaski National Monument (including the fort, Visitor Center and Cockspur Island) is open daily, 9am-5pm.
+Opening hours Fort Pulaski National Monument is open daily, 9am-5pm.
 It is closed on Thanksgiving, Christmas and New Year’s days.
 The bridge that connects Fort Pulaski/Cockspur Island to the mainland closes at 5:15pm.